This document describes how to make an audio tour. From starting with a blank site, to a fully functional audio tour on the Podcatcher.

 Script for public…: This text is shown in the App & MapMyVisit for this clip.
 When left empty the main Script is used.
 If this Stop is for Podcatcher only, this can be left blank.

 Audio: This holds the audio fragment for this clip in this language.
-We use this when the audio fragment is played.
-However, we recommend exporting the scripts and importing the audio in bulk wherever possible.

 To get content on to the Podcatcher, you’ll need to upload it to the Portal first.
 Uploading is done without you having to wait for it.
 Once the file is received by the server, it’ll do the legwork in the background.
 When the processing is done, the file will become available for previewing in the TourEditor and the Podcatcher Portal keeps the original file available for you to download.

-Send scripts to a studio
+Optional; Send scripts to a studio

 When you’ve built your Tour, added Stops and laid out the Clip flow with all the script texts in place, you can export all of the text from that Tour to send it to a recording studio.
 You can make an export for each language in a Tour.